Categories

 The fetish room was an English sitting room where the hand made carpets, furniture coverings, wallpaper and even lamp shades designs were all, if you looked reeallllly closely, explicit nudes – more ‘odd’.

 Bizarre, many things were, but this shoe takes the biscuit!
-It was Mae West’s way of adding a bit of height under her long gowns and then skidding around when she was older!
+It was Mae West’s way of adding a bit of height under her long gowns and then skidding around on roller balls when she was older!
 This really tickled me pink.

 But the best space by far was a photographic collaboration with David Lynch.
 I tried to post some of the most beautiful photos on Facebook but they got banned!